 AVA’s professional tree consultants have been training with Echoes Ecology Ltd in the correct procedure for inspection of trees for bats since 2012.
 The training programme covers appropriate ecological aspects, legislation, survey methods, best practice guidelines, mitigation methods and practical applications (including the use of endoscopes) relating to bats roosting within trees and woodland habitats.

-AV Arboriculture recently carried out inspection of several Birch trees on the route of the new Beauly-Denny high-voltage power-line, to ensure no bat roosts would be disturbed.
+Arbor Vitae Arboriculture recently carried out inspection of several Birch trees on the route of the new Beauly-Denny high-voltage power-line, to ensure no bat roosts would be disturbed.
 Find out more in our Case Study.